 However the photo below shows a painting with the same Traditional Flat frame, with an added slip / liner.
 So the framer will make the slip / liner first - then they make the Traditional Flat frame to fit the liner / slip.
 We love this linen one in particular as it not only emulates the texture of the canvas, the colour always enhances the paintings and allows breathing space between the painting and the frame. it is a similar effect to a mount / matt on a framed drawing.

 You can have any style of liner / slip, the choices are endless.
 The slip for instance below is a flat linen texture with a gold edge.
 So the actual frame is the gold part up to the dot pattern and gold edge.
 Then there is the slip with a matching gold edge.
 A layperson would probably think this was all one structure.

-Another popular question or query some of our cleints have is about the frame sizes for the pencil portraits.
+Another popular question or query some of our clients have is regarding the frame sizes for the pencil portraits.
 When ordering a 12 x 10 pencil drawing as an example, the paper will be cut one inch larger.
-I do this so that the frame can have plenty of room to attach the mount / matt onto the artwork without any problem.
+I do this so that the frame can have plenty of room to attach the mount / matt onto the artwork without any issues.
 Mounts / matts are usually around 1.5 inches.
-Then you will have around a 1.5 inch frame on top of that.
-So to calculate the overall size you must add 6 inches on the size of your 12 x 10 drawing - which will an fincihed size of 18 x 16
+Then you will have approximately a 1.5 inch frame on top of that.
+So to calculate the overall size you must add 6 inches on the size of your 12 x 10 drawing - which will have a finished size of 18 x 16 inches.